MRamzySayedAhmed/JSONScript/README.md

 # JSON Script
-It's a Basic Script That Adds & Retrieves Data in JSON Format from DB.
+It's a Basic Script That Adds & Retrieves Data in JSON Format from DB

 # The Used Technologies
 * JSON